martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `reverse`

-Allows to reverse the order of the current query set.
+Allows reversing the order of the current query set.

 For example, this would return all the `Article` records ordered by descending title: